RHP Kyle Hendricks to start on opening day for Chicago Cubs - WHIZ News

-Chicago Cubs manager David Ross selected Kyle Hendricks to start on opening day last year, and it worked out quite well.
+Chicago Cubs manager David Ross selected Kyle Hendricks to start on opening day last season, and it worked out quite well.

 He sees no reason to make a change this year.